-This steamed fish recipe is called Mediterranean style because it steams the fish in a style that is compatible with recipes from the countries in that region of the world.
+This steamed fish recipe is called Mediterranean style because it steams the fish with the flavors of recipes from the countries in that region of the world.

 With onions, mushrooms, tomatoes, just a hint of garlic and a few seasonings, this fish recipe is not only simple and delicious, it’s good for you too.